Collect tax in the United States

 Learn how to use Stripe Tax to calculate, collect, and report tax in the US.

 Businesses selling goods and services to customers in the United States (US) might need to collect sales tax.
 That’s the case even if your business isn’t established (based) in the US.
-Tax rates and rules vary by state.
+Tax rates and rules vary by region.
+You can also use Stripe to regsiter on your behalf.

 When to register for tax collection

-Different rules determine when and how you need to register to collect tax depending on the state.
-States can choose which level and type of activity in the state means a business needs to collect tax there.
+Different rules determine when and how you need to register to collect tax depending on the region.
+US regions can choose which level and type of activity in the region means a business needs to collect tax there.
 This is called nexus.
-A business can have nexus in a state if they have:
+A business can have nexus in a region if they have:

 - Physical activity, such as having remote employees based there or storing inventory in a warehouse.